-• Distributions that you rolled over, including distributions made in 2019 and rolled over after December 31, 2019 (outstanding rollovers).

-Recharacterizations.

-• Distributions that are a return of contributions under Return of IRA Contributions, earlier.

-• Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2014.

-• A one-time distribution to fund an HSA.
+- Distributions that you rolled over, including distributions made in 2021 and rolled over after December 31, 2021 (outstanding rollovers). - Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions, earlier. - Distributions made on or after age 59/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2016. - A one-time distribution to fund an HSA.
 For details, see Pub.
-969.

-• Qualified charitable distributions (QCDs).
+969. - Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
-590-B.

-• Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2014.
+590-B. - · Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2016. - · Qualified distributions from Part IV of your 2021 Form 8915-F (2020) disasters), if any, you repaid no later than June 25, 2021, if the distributions were to be used to purchase or construct a main home in a 2020 disaster area, but the home was not purchased or constructed because of the 2020 disaster.

-• Distributions that are incident to divorce.
+· Distributions that are incident to divorce.
 The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.